David Frost: Are you really saying the President can do something illegal?

 James Reston, Jr.: You know the first and greatest sin of the deception of television is that it simplifies; it diminishes great, complex ideas, stretches of time; whole careers become reduced to a single snapshot.
 At first I couldn't understand why Bob Zelnick was quite as euphoric as he was after the interviews, or why John Birt felt moved to strip naked and rush into the ocean to celebrate.
 But that was before I really understood the reductive power of the close-up, because David had succeeded on that final day, in getting for a fleeting moment what no investigative journalist, no state prosecutor, no judiciary committee or political enemy had managed to get; Richard Nixon's face swollen and ravaged by loneliness, self-loathing and defeat.
 The rest of the project and its failings would not only be forgotten, they would totally cease to exist.

 Richard Nixon: These men, Haldeman, Ehrlichman, I knew their families, I knew them since they were just kids.
-But you now, politically the pressure on me to let them go, that became overwhelming.
+But you know, politically the pressure on me to let them go, that became overwhelming.
 So, I did it.
-I cut off one arm then I cut the other and I'm not a good butcher.
-And I have always mantained what they were doing, what we're all doing was not criminal.
+I cut off one arm then I cut off the other and I'm not a good butcher.
+And I have always mantained what they were doing, what we were all doing was not criminal.
 Look, when you're in office you gotta do a lot of things sometimes that are not always in the strictest sense of the law, legal, but you do them because they're in the greater interest of the nation.